-Welcome to the Sunflower Complex Networks Group (SNG) at Kansas State University!
+Welcome to the Network Science and Engineering Group (NetSE group)) at Kansas State University!

-This group is comprised of three faculty members and several students of the Electrical and Computer Engineering Department who perform research related to networks.
-SNG aims at conducting fundamental research in cutting-edge network theory problems, and at developing optimal solutions to state-of-the-art real-world problems in the computer networks field.
+This group (formerly Sunflower Networking Group) is comprised of three faculty members and several students of the Electrical and Computer Engineering Department who perform research related to networks.
+NetSE aims at conducting fundamental research in cutting-edge network theory problems, and at developing optimal solutions to state-of-the-art real-world problems in the computer networks field.
 General areas of interest include network theory, complex networks modeling and analysis, as well as computer network design and optimization.

-Dr. Faryad Darabi Sahneh joins SNG as Research Assistant Professor in the Electrical and Computer Engineering Department at Kansas State University!!
+Dr. Faryad Darabi Sahneh joins NetSE group as Research Assistant Professor in the Electrical and Computer Engineering Department at Kansas State University!!

 GRA Positions in Network Science and Engineering

-The Sunflower Complex Networks Group has openings for several strongly motivated PhD students in the field of network science with applications to biological and social networks, under the supervision of Prof. Caterina Scoglio.
+The NetSE Group has openings for several strongly motivated PhD students in the field of network science with applications to biological and social networks, under the supervision of Prof. Caterina Scoglio.

 Preference will be given to those who: 1.
 Have strong math background and programming skills.
 2. Have research interests and experience in nonlinear dynamics, control theory, graph theory, stochastic processes.
 3. Hold an M.S. degree in related programs.